DUI FAQs | Common DUI Questions

 - Does your firm have lawyers who limit their practice to DUI and criminal defense?

-- Does your firm have access to the State's most experienced expert witnesses on the forensic testing of blood and breath alcohol?
+- Does your firm have access to the State’s most experienced forensic analysts?

 - Does your firm use a written flat fee agreement that includes trial if necessary?
 Or is the “fee” only a low initial retainer that does not cover the entire case or M.V.D. hearing?
 (Fee Agreements cover all legal fees.
 Costs, however, are extra).